 CitePlag implements several citation-based algorithms to analyze the citation patterns of publications.
-Below are two publications visualized in the CitePlag prototype.
+The screenshot shows two publications visualized in the CitePlag prototype.
 Matching citations are highlighted and connected in a central column for quick document examination.
 The documents share no literal text similarity: the left publication is in English and the right in Chinese.
 However, one can see that the overlap of citations is high, and the order in which sources are cited is nearly identical in several paragraphs.

 “Every year approximately 7000 people die in car accidents in Germany.
 Studies estimate that 10% of these people could be saved if emergency services had been notified immediately.
 Bela Gipp had the idea to develop a system that automatically detects accidents, determines the location, and notifies the emergency services.
 Together with Jöran Beel and Lars Petersen, he developed a prototype capable of detecting automobile accidents by integrating a microcontroller and an acceleration sensor into a mobile phone.
 Sophisticated detection algorithms eliminate false alarms, for example, if the phone is dropped.
 In case of an accident, the emergency services are notified automatically.
 The location is determined using triangulation in the GSM network.
 In the future, the Global Positioning System (GPS) could be used to improve precision.
 Alternatively, if the car has airbags, their deployment could be used to trigger the emergency response.
 The presented system also features a software that displays the accident location on a map, and if enabled, the GSM-Guardian Angel transmits patient data, including blood group and allergies to medication.”Text translated into English from the 1999, statement of the National Jury of ‘Jugend Forscht’ on the project “Der GSM-Schutzengel” (“The GSM-Guardian Angel”).